leo-brewin/ada-parallel-for-loops/README.md

 The executive summary?
 Ada does a great job (but of course it does 😎)

-The detailed account can be found in pdf file `doc/for-loop-tasking.pdf`.
+The detailed account can be found in the pdf file `doc/for-loop-tasking.pdf`.

 ## The target code